Table of Contents

 For a detailed Cursor head-to-head with another open-source contender, see our Cline vs Cursor open-source coding tools guide.

 Aider itself is free.
 Cost lives in the model API bill.
-Our recommended stack as of April 2026:
+A sensible starting stack:

 If you are evaluating Aider against a wider field, our best AI coding tools April 2026 update ranks Aider alongside Cursor, Copilot, Cline, Continue, and Windsurf.